 Anyone may self-refer a matter to mediation by contacting CDSS.
 It is not necessary for a dispute to be pending in court.

-"Ask your attorney about using CDSS to mediate your matter."
+"Ask your attorney about mediating with CDSS ."

 Who Participates In Mediation?

 - Participants almost always include the actual parties involved in the dispute.

 - Depending on the type of dispute, other participants may include attorneys, counselors, family members, or others.